archlinux/aur/README.md

 Prints information about all of your current holdings and a grand total in an NCurses window.
 By default, your holdings will be sorted alphabetically.
-You may press the left and right arrow keys to change the sort category.
+You may press the left and right arrow keys to change the sort category, or up and down to highlight different securities.
 Press "q" to exit the window.
 You can also get information on a specific security using
 ```bash
 $ tick check [symbol/crypto_id/USD$]
 ```